 ECG Heart Screening Initiatives:

-CPR Graduation Policy (2018) – Brevard County School District now requires CPR and AED training as a graduation requirement.
+Brevard County CPR Graduation Policy (2017) – Brevard County School District now requires CPR and AED training as a graduation requirement.

-Florida House Bill 7055/SB 4 (2018) – Schools districts are required to provide basic training in first aid, including CPR, for all students beginning in grade 6 and for every two years thereafter.
+Florida Law HB 7055 (2018) – Schools districts are ENCOURAGED to provide basic training in first aid, including CPR, for all students beginning in grade 6 and for every two years thereafter.

 United States National House Resolution 35 (2018) - Encourages public schools with automated external defibrillators (AEDs), during time allocated under state law for training personnel in emergency first aid and CPR (cardiopulmonary resuscitation), to train personnel in the use of AEDs.